SvDvorak/svdvorak.github.io/cv.md

 <div class="split">
   <div class="intro_text">
     <p>I'm an enthusiast of all things tech and I love to do anything creative.
 I may be mainly focused on programming but I also make games, 3D models, 3D prints and I create things out of wood; essentially if I get to create something I take on most challenges.</p>
-    <p>I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.</p>
+    <p>I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.
+That often includes trying out new programming languages, frameworks or tools.</p>
     <p>And I would say that I am meticulous in whatever I do, I push for quality at all times.
 Though I know from experience that there is a balance you must find between making something great and getting it out the door.</p>
     <div class="contacts_text">
       <p><b>Mail</b>: {{ _author.email }}</p>